 - What basic pathologies in key organ systems look like from the vantage points of different imaging modalities

 As recently as 2016, internal medicine was the only Sub-I offered at IU School of Medicine.
-The school introduced family medicine and pediatric options two years ago in 2016 and continues to grow the number of locations and opportunities in those areas.
-In 2019, in response to student requests, the school added options for Sub-I’s in surgery as well as OB-GYN.
-As the school builds these new and exciting opportunities, keep in mind that there are limited slots and locations for some Sub-I rotations.
-Therefore, we recommend keeping limited availability in mind when discussing your preference with your lead advisor, career mentor, the Career Development Office or any other Medical Student Affairs Office resources.
+The school introduced family medicine and pediatric options in 2016 and continues to grow the number of locations and opportunities in those areas.
+In 2019, in response to student requests, the school added options for Sub-I’s in general surgery as well as OB-GYN.
+Each of these specialties are united by a common core curriculum and a focus on teaching senior medical students to perform the core functions of a physician under close supervision prior to entry into residency.
+Specialty choices can be guided by each student’s own lead advisor, career mentor, the Career Development Office or any other Medical Student Affairs Office resources.

 Internal Medicine Sub-Internship